 Tubing forces modelling indicated that achieving sufficient weight-on-bit (WOB) should not be a problem, with just over 15kN WOB achievable in the reservoir zone.
 Hydraulic models were run to show the expected pressure at any point within the well and enabled AnTech to determine which of its two BHAs would be suitable for the operation.

 The drilling fluid selected for the operation was a combination of nitrogen and diesel.
-This fluid mix was selected due to the reactivity of the surrounding formation whilst maintaining underbalanced conditions.
+This fluid mix was selected due to the reactivity of the surrounding formation and the need to maintain underbalanced conditions.

 Figure 1 - Plan view showing the existing well and actual path drilled